What do you do after high school in Quebec?

 Pre-university: Programs for high school students who want to attend university.

-Attestation: Programs geared more towards adults / young adults who want specialized training to enter the workforce.
+Vocational: Programs geared more towards adults and young adults who want specialized training to enter a specific career and/or industry.

 What does education level mean?